luke10x/airline-kata/docs/01-bdd-kata.md

     import { Given, When, Then } from '@cucumber/cucumber';

+---

 ### 1. There is a flight...

     Given a flight "XX4029" flies from the "LHR" to "JFK" route`

+In this part you will learn:
-How to use `defineParameterType` to bind primitive values from the *Example* as [Domain Layer][domain.ts] types in *Executable Specification*.
+- How to use `defineParameterType` to bind primitive values from the *Example* as [Domain Layer][domain.ts] types in *Executable Specification*.
+- How to introduce a Flight object that can be shared across different *Steps*.

 #### 1.1.
 Define FlightNumber as a Parameter Type